 Bayeux’s past seems, in many ways, to be defined by war.
 From the famous tapestry depicting events dating to the Norman conquest of England to its proximity to the famous World War II D-Day landing beaches.
 While it’s impossible to forget these sullen events, Bayeux is anything but gloomy.

 Today, it’s a picturesque town that attracts historians and tourists from all over the world.
-The charming old town, that miraculously come out of World War II unharmed, is lovely and home to a famous wooden water wheel.
+The charming old town, that miraculously came out of World War II unharmed, is lovely and home to a famous wooden water wheel.
 Taste the local Norman cuisine at one of the city’s many delicious restaurants.

 Bayeux is naturally the perfect town for history buffs.
 Visit the landing beaches, the war cemetery and the numerous museums to learn all about the region’s past and role it played throughout history.

-Prepare your visit to Bayeux
+Plan your visit to Bayeux

 When to visit Bayeux

 We definitely recommend avoiding winter for a trip to Bayeux, unless you don’t mind the cold!
-Weather is best from June to September, especially if you are planning on visiting the D-Day beaches.
+The weather is best from June to September, especially if you are planning on visiting the D-Day beaches.
 The spring and fall are also nice times to visit, but it can get cold and there is often rain.

 How long is needed to visit Bayeux